triton-inference-server/server/docs/user_guide/trace.md

   			Output (avg): 63.902us
 ```

+Note: The "Receive (avg)" metric is not included in the gRPC summary as gRPC library does not provide any non-intrusive hooks to detect time spent in reading a message from the wire.
+Tracing an HTTP request will provide an accurate measurement of time spent reading a request from the network.

 Use the -t option to get a summary for each trace in the file.
 This
 summary shows the time, in microseconds, between different points in
 the processing of an inference request.
 For example, the below output